Admissions and Confessions About Sunday

 "And he shall speak great words against the Most High, and shall wear out the saints of the Most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time" (Dan.7:25 Para.).

-Both secular and ecclesiastical history reveal that the observance of the first day of the week in place of the seventh day, was initiated and enforced by the ancient Roman Empire centuries ago.
-In the Book of Revelation, we are told that there will come a time when a powerful religious figure will cause people to bow down to idols and worship a powerful, miracle-working being in place of the true God.
+Both secular and ecclesiastical history reveal that the observance of the first day of the week in place of the seventh day was initiated and enforced by the ancient Roman Empire centuries ago.
+In the Book of Revelation, we are told there will come a time when a powerful world ruler will institute his god's religion and will attempt to destroy the Sovereign God's people and eliminate the observance of his weekly Sabbath, the Passover, and the annual festivals.

 Jesus Christ clearly said: "If you love me, keep my commandments" (Jn.14:15 KJV).
 And the commandments of God include keeping the Sabbath day.